 Our revenues and certain operating expenses (cost of revenues, sales and marketing and general and administrative expenses) from our international operations have represented and will continue to represent a significant portion of our total revenues and certain operating expenses.
 As a result, our revenues and certain operating expenses have been and will continue to be affected by changes in the U.S. dollar against major international currencies such as the British pound, Canadian dollar, Euro, Swiss franc, Australian dollar, Hong Kong dollar, Japanese yen and Singapore dollar.
 In order to provide a framework for assessing how each of our business segments performed excluding the impact of foreign currency fluctuations, we present year-over-year percentage changes in our revenues and certain operating expenses on a constant currency basis in addition to the historical amounts as reported.
 Presenting constant currency results of operations is a non-GAAP financial measure and is not meant to be considered in isolation or as an alternative to GAAP results of operations.
 However, we have presented this non-GAAP financial measure to provide investors with an additional tool to evaluate our operating results.
-To present this information, our current and comparative prior period revenues and certain operating expenses from entities reporting in currencies other than the U.S. dollar are converted into U.S. dollars at constant exchange rates for the year ended December 31, 2009 are used as exchange rates for the year ended December 31, 2009 and average rates in effect for the year ended December 31, 2009 and average rates in effect for the year ended December 31, 2008 are used as exchange rates for the year ended December 31, 2009, our North America operations consisted of the U.S. operations and Canadian operations which were added through the Switch and Data acquisition.
+To present this information, our current and comparative prior period revenues and certain operating expenses from entities reporting in currencies other than the U.S. dollar are converted into U.S. dollars at constant exchange rates rather than the actual exchange rates in effect during the respective periods (i.e. average rates in effect for the year ended December 31, 2010 when comparing the year ended December 31, 2010 with the year ended December 31, 2009 and average rates in effect for the year ended December 31, 2010, our North America operations consisted of the U.S. operations and Canadian operations which were added through the Switch and Data acquisition.